strangerism/SEALs/README.md

 ![saiga12 tip](doc/images/saiga12tip.png)

-Seals are meant to represet certifications of provenience, like modders tag, modpack exclusives, manufacturers, or features support (3DSS etc.), mod support (Black Market, Loot boxes, etc) or qualities (unique weapon)
+Seals are meant to represet certifications of provenience, like modders tag, modpack exclusives, manufacturers, or features support (3DSS etc.), mod support (Black Market, Loot boxes, etc) or qualities (unique weapons, quest rewards, etc)

 At the end of the day is what you make out of it.